crisfeim/crisfe.im/content/writing/dev/2025/tdd-prompting/index.md

 - Integrate an actual testing framework.
 - Automatically generate tests for common structures with mocking.
-- Use design mockups as a specification and validate output with snapshot assertions.
 - Execute parallel requests with multiple models and break iteration as soon as one passes the test.
-- Dynamically adjust the prompt based on *N* consecutive failures, using another model as a refiner.
-- Incremental unit test with validated steps being commited to git so we prevent regresions and facilitate problem digestion to the model.
-- Look for opportunities to integrate this idea in daily workflows.
-- Use better models (*Claude* and *ChatGPT*).
-- Experimenting with compiler feedback preprocessing before passing it to the model to see if that actually improves speed.
-- Have a more academic aproach: Gather and present useful data for next articles (e.g.,  get the average number of iterations for a given problem per model by stressing it *N* times).
-- Experiment with different prompts.
-- Make the model format the responses [as a parsable mini-dsl or json](https://github.com/crisfeim/poc-aidriven-app/blob/main/macApp/AI_Counter/SystemPrompt.swift) to avoid unwanted explanations or codeblocks (by telling it to put them inside a field of the *json/dsl*).

 ## Links